-The building is fully wheelchair accessible with a disabled lift to access EYFS and KS1 corridor.
-There are disabled toilets throughout our school.
+The building is fully wheelchair accessible with a lift to access EYFS and KS1 corridor.
+There are toilets which are large enough to accommodate wheel chairs throughout our school.

 For non-English speaking families we strive to support communication by offering a translator where possible.